Tag Archives: #truelovescam

 do sociopaths love their kids

-As hard as it is, please realize, that we’re lucky if they walk away and are never heard from again.
+As hard as it is, please realize that we’re lucky if they walk away and are never heard from again.
 No child benefits from a sociopath hanging around in their lives.

 Remember, sociopaths fake all caring and any seemingly loving emotions.
 They really and truly feel none of it.
-They do pretend to care about kids… it can seem real through our hopeful view of things.
+They do pretend to care about kids… It can seem real through our hopeful view of things.

 What would getting your kids safely away mean to you?